Hidnish/Milestone-Project-4-Flame/README.md

 ## Database Schema

-  - The database diagram shows the fileds contained in the models and relationships between each object.
+  - The database diagram shows the fields contained in the models and relationships between each object.

     ![Database Schema](readme-images/main/database-schema.png)